 - Data Center & Storage Facilities/Services

-As you can see from that list, there’s a lot that goes into a working infrastructure for IT.
+With hardware infrastructure, infrastructure software, networks and all the other IT infrastructure components, there’s a lot that goes into managing all the technology in an organization.
 Just as you’d expect with a marketing or sales department, when one component is out of whack and not working as it should, it can (and probably will) affect the entire IT system.

 The Different Types of Infrastructure Management

-There are 3 general categories for managing your IT infrastructure, including:
+There are 3 general categories for managing IT infrastructure:

 - Systems Management